-Yuba County General Plan Update Background Report (2007).
-The presence of CRLF is addressed in the Yuba County General Plan Update Background Report.
-CRLF has been documented just outside the Project Area east of New Bullards Bar Reservoir near Little Oregon Creek.
+Yuba County General Plan (2007)

+The presence of California red-legged frog is addressed in the Yuba County General Plan Update Background Report.
+California red-legged frog has been documented just outside the Project Area east of New Bullards Bar Reservoir near Little Oregon Creek.
 Critical habitat has been designated around this occurrence and includes land in the Project Area (USFWS 2006).
-Licensee modified the FERC approved project recreation plan to seasonally restrict access at the Moran Road area of New Bullards Bar Reservoir, in part to protect CRLF.
+Licensee modified the FERC approved project recreation plan to seasonally restrict access at the Moran Road area of New Bullards Bar Reservoir, in part to protect California red-legged frog.
 The modification entailed closing the Moran Road gate from October 15 to May 1, and followed consultation with the Forest Service and USFWS.
-USFWS concurred with the Forest Service finding that the action is not likely to adversely affect CRLF as long as the mitigation measures listed in the Forest Service Decision Memo dated August 26, 2003, are implemented.
+USFWS concurred with the Forest Service finding that the action is not likely to adversely affect California red-legged frog as long as the mitigation measures listed in the Forest Service Decision Memo dated August 26, 2003, are implemented.